 But how do you know if you’re showing or telling your story?
 Here’s some helpful hints:

-- Using “there was”, “there were”, “there is”, or “there are” is a serious red flag for telling.
+- Using there was, there were, there is, or there are is a serious red flag for telling.
 Change any sentence with those phrases in it.
 Usually, those phrases are not hard to change.

 - There were dogs barking at the cats – > Dogs barked at the cats.

-- Using words that end with –ly can sometimes point towards telling.
+- Using words that end with –ly can sometimes point toward telling.
 Double check every word that ends with –ly to see if it’s a word that can be taken out of the story.

 - Using words that make your story sound like backstage directions for a play is another red flag for telling.
 The reader doesn’t need every stage direction.